 With Piper demoted to a supporting role for Season 3, the show can go anywhere.

 The genre dates back to Edgar Allan Poe, but social media and a lack of public faith in criminal justice have changed the stakes for modern stories like The Jinx and Serial.

-Our roundtable on "Breaker of Chains," the third episode of the HBO show's fourth season.
+Our roundtable discusses “The Dance of Dragons,” the ninth episode of the fifth season.

-Our roundtable discusses the first episode of the seventh season.
+Our roundtable discusses “Hardhome,” the eighth episode of the fifth season.